Sailfish OS: Software architecture

 The Sailfish OS and the Sailfish software development kit (SDK) are based on the Linux kernel and Mer.
 Sailfish OS includes a multi-tasking graphical shell called "Lipstick" built with Qt by Jolla on top of the Wayland display server protocol.
 Jolla uses free and open-source graphics device drivers but the Hybris library allows use of proprietary drivers for Android.
-Jolla's stated goal is for Sailfish to be open source eventually.
+Jolla fuzzily stated in 2015 that their goal for Sailfish is to become open source eventually, but some key components of Sailfish OS have been licensed proprietary by Jolla from the start and ever since (as of Sailfish OS 4.5.0.24 in September 2023).